 To look at industry from the angle of its actors implies reconsidering the vey category of « Industrialist ».
 As mentioned above, industry involved a wide range of actors, from workers at the shop floor level, to technicians, engineers, and plant managers or owners.
 There were many pathways toward becoming an « industrialist ».
 It could result from practical experience and upward mobility (workers, technicians), it could be based on education (engineers) or self-training, and it could also be through investing in or purchasing factories.
 In other words, while there were indeed genuine « captains of industry » — to use a French expression that M.C.
 Bergère liked to apply to the Shanghai industrialists — there was in fact a very mixed group of actors among whom some devoted all their time, energy, and money to industrial ventures.
 Some with an amazing success.
 But there were many — perhaps most — who established industrial companies within a much larger range of economic activities.
 While a substantial body of works has examined the development of industries in China, few have addressed the social structures of industry and its manifold actors.
 Although past historiography covered the study of sectors (e.g. textile, tobacco, railroad) or specific companies, very few historians ventured into the study of historical actors in China’s industrial development.
 M.-C Bergère’s work remains a standard in this regard.
 Chinese historians have produced a good deal of monographs along the same lines and individual portraits of the leading industrialists.
 My objective is to study industrialists as a group.

-To enable this three-pronged approach, the kind of documentation which could be used include the press — the vast reservoir of newspapers, periodicals, specialized magazines that were produced over a century in China.
-A good number of such titles is already available in digital format and an increasing number is being added regularly.
-Likewise, biographies, business histories, and academic papers, as well as the historical Who’s who’s and directories can also supply rich and reliable data on all the actors involved in industry.
-Among the Internet resources, one should also count the modern local gazetteers, the wikipedia-type platforms, and the multitude of specific web sites.
+To enable this three-pronged approach, the kind of documentation that could be used includes the press — the vast reservoir of newspapers, periodicals, and specialized magazines that were produced over a century in China.
+A good number of such titles are already available in digital format and an increasing number is being added regularly.
+Likewise, biographies, business histories, and academic papers, as well as historical Who’s who and directories can also supply rich and reliable data on all the actors involved in the industry.
+Among the Internet resources, one should also count the modern local gazetteers, the Wikipedia-type platforms, and the multitude of specific websites.
 These sources come with varying degrees of accuracy and reliability and they will increase the challenge of disambiguating names (individuals, companies), but the information culled from all the sources can be matched together for comparison and analysis in a common database — Modern China Biographical database.
-This research will involve an intensive use of NLP methods for information retrieval from these vast corpora — identifying, classifying, curating — and on graphs and networks for analysis.
+This research will involve intensive use of NLP methods for information retrieval from these vast corpora — identifying, classifying, curating — and on graphs and networks for analysis.